Cantonese culture: Lingnan style of calligraphy

-Lingnan style of calligraphy (Jyutping: Ling5 naam5 syu1 fung1; Traditional Chinese: 嶺南書風) is the style of calligraphy unique to Lingnan.
-It is typically described by Han Chinese critics as "bold" and "romantic".
+Lingnan style of calligraphy is typically described by Han Chinese critics as "bold" and "romantic".
 Archaeological evidence suggests that the people of Lingnan had been writing and producing calligraphy works since the collapse of the kingdom of Nanyue.
 However, due to the hot and humid climate of Lingnan, papers tend to decay very quickly, resulting in few such works having been preserved.
-It was not until the 15th century, where Chan Bak-sa (Jyutping: Can4 baak6 saa1; Traditional Chinese: 陳白沙), became the first renowned Cantonese calligrapher that the Lingnan region got a recognized style of calligraphy.
+It was not until the 15th century, when Chan Bak-sa became the first renowned Cantonese calligrapher, that the Lingnan region got a recognized style of calligraphy.
 Since then, Cantonese artists have produced several notable works of calligraphy, such as: